banked/jobs/software-engineer-in-test.md

-# Software Engineer in Test - Mid Level
+# Software Engineer in Test
 ### Job Title

-Software Engineer in Test - Mid level - Level 2
+Software Engineer in Test

 ### Team
 Quality Engineering

 ### Location
-Remote first with occasional visit to UK office.
+Remote working.

 ### About Banked
 Banked intends to create the next global payments network.
 We believe credit and debit cards were created for a world that no longer exists, and technology will enable us to create a new, living payments network.
 We believe that the core purpose of a payment network is to enable sales and conversion, not to just move money and we're doing that with data in a way no one has seen before.<BR>